JakenW/Photo-Web-App/src/readme.txt

 12/7/22:
 Uploaded a new version of photoapp.py which now has the API implemented.
 Currently it has some strange issue with a photo being downloaded twice and saving over itself when it is the same photo.
 I will experiment with preventing this.

+5:05 PM: Uploaded a new version which has better logic for editing of photos or albums.